 Mogerman has served as an Illinois Nature Preserves commissioner, chaired the Association of Zoos and Aquarium’s Diversity Committee and been a member of the Society for Diversity and the former Chicago Wilderness Executive Council.
 She has garnered more than 10 awards for the organizations, programs and projects under her lead.

 Several Long-Serving Directors End Terms

 In other moves, director Kate Friedman, professor at University of Buffalo, replaces Joy Mulinex, director of government relations at the Western Reserve Land Conservancy, as vice president for policy.
-And, Adrienne Dziak succeeds Joan Rothenberg as chair of the nominations committee.
+Adrienne Dziak succeeds Joan Rothenberg as chair of the nominations committee.

 Several Directors reached the end of their terms.
 Sinha, Mulinex, Rothenberg, former board chair Lori Colman, and Paul Culhane are all rotating off the Board of Directors.

-“I’d like to thank all of our board members, past and present, for their commitment to the Great Lakes,” says Brammeier.
+“I’d like to thank all of our board members, past and present, for their commitment to the Great Lakes,” said Brammeier.
 “Their service and contributions have ensured the Alliance continues to grow and strengthen our work to protect safe and clean water across the region.”